Polynesian Adventure Tours

-Polynesian Adventure Tours, Inc. (co-branded as Gray Line Hawaii, also known as PolyAd) is a tour and transportation company in Hawaii.
+Polynesian Adventure Tours, Inc. (also known as PolyAd) is a tour and transportation company in Hawaii.
 PolyAd was founded in 1977 by Bob George and his partner Don Brown who started the company as an operator of van sightseeing tours in Waikiki.
-PolyAd specializes in personalized tours that utilize drivers as narrators and guides.
-In 2017 PolyAd was acquired by California-based Transportation Charter Services (TCS).
+PolyAd specializes in charters, commercial and personalized tours that utilize drivers as narrators and guides.
+In 2017 PolyAd was acquired by the same principals as California-based Transportation Charter Services (TCS).
 Polynesian Adventure Tours maintains offices on Oahu, Maui, Kauai, The Big Island and provides tours to Hawaiian landmarks.

-Polynesian Adventure Tours is also the parent company of the Luau Kalamaku, a theatrical hula show and dinner experience held at Kilohana Plantation in Lihue, Kauai.
+Polynesian Adventure Tours is also affiliated with Luau Kalamaku, a theatrical hula show and dinner experience held at Kilohana Plantation in Lihue, Kauai.

 History

 Polynesian Adventure Tours was founded in 1977 by Bob George and Don Brown, with a small fleet of vans.
 The founders sold the company in 1986, to Atak Management Corporation, owned by Japanese-American businessman, Shig Katayama.
 Don Brown left the company and Bob George remained as Director of Sales.
 The company's fleet was expanded with the addition of motorcoaches and minibuses on Oahu, and bases operating sightseeing vans on the islands of Hawaii, Maui and Kauai.

 In August 1996, the US Bankruptcy Court for the District of Hawaii approved the sale of Gray Line Hawaii, Ltd.'s PUC-issued authority "to provide services as a common carrier by motor vehicle in the over-twenty-five passenger classifications on the islands of Hawaii, Maui, and Kauai" to Polynesian Adventure Tours, Inc. This allowed Polyad to further expand its motorcoach and minibus fleet to the islands outside of Oahu.